 Come Visit Us!

-FRC Robotics Team 1557 (12 Volt Bolt) invites you to visit our Clubhouse at 425 Citrus Ave in Eustis on Tuesdays between 6 and 9pm.
+FRC Robotics Team 1557 (12 Volt Bolt) invites you to visit our acreage at 20632 Courtney Lane, Eustis FL Sunday afternoons between 1 and 4pm.
 Those interested in joining the team will have an opportunity to talk with team members and mentors and see how the team works.
 Building robots is only one aspect of what the team has to offer since we provide hands-on experience in graphic arts, public relations, web design, team spirit, marketing, besides CAD, computer programming, mechanical and electrical engineering.
 There is something for everyone on our robotics team!

 Our Mission Statement: